Why “Lie Down” Matters in Dog Training

 1. Start with a Sit

 Begin with your dog in a sitting position.
 This helps them naturally transition into a down posture.
+If your dog hasn’t mastered sitting yet, start with our basic obedience training guide.

 2. Use a Treat to Lure